PUT /repositories/{workspace}/{repo_slug}/issues/{issue_id}

 }'

-This example changes the title
+This example changes the title, assignee, priority and the

-.
+by setting the field to null.
 Any field not present keeps its existing

 value.